 1Massimo Crespi, former Inspector of the State Forestry Corps, Director of the Experimental Centre for Avalanches and Hydrogeological Defence of Arabba (Veneto Region), Director of the Meteorological Centre of Teolo (ARPA Veneto), Director of Research and Communication of ARPA Veneto, Director General of Planning and Programming of the Veneto Region, National Delegate at the UN WMO (World Meteorological Organization), Director of the Environmental and Hydrological Monitoring Centre of the European Union in Asunción (Paraguay).
-Currently CEO of Radarmeteo.
+Currently President of Radarmeteo and Hypermeteo Srl.
+During his career, has designed, built and managed important meteorological and environmental monitoring networks both in Italy and internationally, at national and regional level, both public and private, also having them obtain the quality certification.